npg70/galbreath-old/README.md

 * [Robert Galbreath](/people/galbreath-robert-1778.md) b.
 1778 immigrated to Clermont County, Ohio, USA in 1818
 * [Margaret Galbreath](/people/galbreath-margaret-1771.md), b.
 1771 immigrated to New Brunswick, Canada in 1821

+Leafs:
+* [David Galbreath](/people/galbreath-david-1719.md) b.
+1719 m.
+Jean Langwill, 5 children but no records for any of them after baptism.

 ## William Galbreath b.
 1736 / Margaret Dunlop

 The children and grandchildren of [William Galbreath](/people/galbreath-william-1736.md) and Margaret Dunlop were influential in government and industry in Campbeltown and Glasgow.